-I started this blog October 30, 2005 and last week, my website tracker (Statcounter.com) reported that some 800,000+ visitors from 81 countries have now browsed this site.
+I started this blog October 30, 2005, and two days ago, my website tracker (Statcounter.com) reported that 900,000 visitors from more than 81 countries have now browsed this site.

 The numbers are gratifying for any blogger but they do not really represent the number of people who have actually or beneficially used this blog.
-We have to consider factors such as bounce rates, time spent on site, number of pages viewed, etc. Also, I use three trackers, Google Analytics, Sitemeter, and Statcounter, which work in different ways and thus report different statistics.
+We have to consider factors such as bounce rates, time spent on site, number of pages viewed, etc. Also, I use three trackers (Google Analytics, Sitemeter, and Statcounter) that work in different ways and thus report different statistics.

 The service I provide in this blog and in my Family Matters website is free legal information and Biblical counseling.
 As I told one person who e-mailed me, what is legal is not always Biblical, and what is Biblical is not always legal.
 In my website and blogs however, what is Biblical will always take precedence.